A New Venture: Incyanity Yarn!

 These blends are all very soft.
 Soft (gentle) yarn is important to me because I have sensitive skin and scratchy yarn is the worst.
 The bamboo is also pleasantly bouncy and squishy, with great sheen!
 I’ve never worked with bamboo before so that was a nice surprise.

-Cyan/turquoise/aqua/teal is my favorite color, so naturally I chose that to start with.
+Cyan/turquoise/aqua/teal/purple/blue are my favorite colors, so naturally I chose them to start with.
 I also thought it would be best to keep things simple: a solid color so I wouldn’t have to worry about fussing with dipping or painting or multiple pots.
 (First we walk, then we get fancy!)
 I drew up my own set of procedures, and yes, I even have a multi-tab spreadsheet already (because of course I do).
 I felt rather scientific about it all: meticulous notes, meticulous measurements, meticulous timing!

-In the end, the dye took fabulously and uniquely well to each blend.
-The color is a bit greener than I would prefer, but hey, for a first try with dye right out of the bottle, totally acceptable!
+In the end, the dye took fabulously well to the yarn.
+Hey, for a first try with dye right out of the bottle, totally acceptable!

 I’ve seen complaints on some dyers’ websites about stinky yarn, and now I know why: hot wool and hot vinegar does not produce a nice odor!
 Thankfully, my hanks have a lovely but delicate and non-intrusive cucumber and melon scent, thanks to my rinse process.
 Whew!